 The Arizona Boardwalk is a unique entertainment spot with eight different attractions all in one area.

 From Butterfly Wonderland and the Titanic exhibition to laser tag and a “selfie” museum, it’s the perfect place for families with kids looking to spend a day having a blast together.

 One of my favorite “secret” spots is the restrooms inside the OdySea Aquarium.
 Stay with me on this one … I know that sounds weird.

 As you wash your hands, you can literally see sharks swimming in the aquarium!
 You’ll be captivated as you give your hands a longer-than-20-second scrubbing.

 Pro Tip: For the best ticket deals, try to visit Monday through Saturday after 4:30 p.m.
-And if you’re staying with us at Scottsdale Resort, we also have great ticket discounts for Arizona Boardwalk attractions.
+And if you’re staying at Scottsdale Resort, you can also get great ticket discounts for Arizona Boardwalk attractions.

 3. Play Sports at the Talking Stick Entertainment District